Ramón Músquiz: Early years

 Don Ramón Isiah Músquiz was born in 1797 in Santa Rosa de Múzquiz, Coahuila.
 He was the son of Catarina Gonzales and Miguel Francisco Músquiz, who was a military officer.
-He was raised in a place of San Antonio, Texas, inhabited by presidio soldiers and settlers of Spanish, Mexican, and Anglos heritage, mostly of northern Texas.
+He was raised in a place of San Antonio, Texas, which was inhabited by presidio soldiers and settlers of Spanish, Mexican, and Anglo heritage, mostly from the northern Texas.
 Coming from a Basque family, his life was spent in the company of missionary friars and people of Canarian and Basque origins like himself.
 He developed friendships with prominent families of San Antonio, such as the Leal, Arocha, or Veramendi.

 In 1800, Músquiz fought against the filibusters since the Stone House, which he became in a military headquarters where developed his operations against them.
 In the early 1820s, Músquiz traveled to several places in the province in order to carry out certain business in them.
 After living a time in Monclova, in the Mexican state of Coahuila, where he worked as a postmaster, he returned to San Antonio in the end of 1823, where he opened a store and participated in the politics of the city.
 In July 1825, he was appointed secretary to the Government of Texas and Coahuila, serving as political chief.
 He held the charge until August 1827.
 In following year, in January 1828, and thanks to his influences (his friendship with prominent families), he was appointed political chief of Texas, although he did not serve in office until 1830.